 Making templates easy to find

-In the latest template management systems (like SmartDocuments) you can easily create up-to-date templates that will be useable in the same form for many years to come.
-But it’s just as easy to create dynamic templates that are renewed every week.
+In modern template management systems (like SmartDocuments), you easily create templates that are useable for years to come.
+And, just as easily, you can create new dynamic templates every day of the week.

-A good template management system is essential if you want to monitor your corporate identity in the most optimal way.
-And let’s face it, if the system also frees up some of your time and takes away frustration, would you say no?
-We certainly wouldn’t.
+A template management system is essential if you want to keep your corporate identity consistent.
+That this system also frees up time and prevents frustration from happening is highly important.